markmahoney/emacs.d/README.md

 ## Modes

 Mode setups are a bit chaotic at the moment, particularly in the JS realm; I'm trying to get the modern React-based stack to be nice and adhere to per-project standards.
-In some cases indentation seems to deviate a bit from expectations in RJSX mode, but if you have Prettier configured it'll do the right thing on save (though I don't have a good non-hardcoded, per-project way to configure that yet).
+In some cases RJSX mode JSX/ES6 indentation seems to deviate from standard expectations, but if you have Prettier configured it'll do the right thing on save (though I don't have a good non-hardcoded, per-project way to configure Prettier yet).